JaxCastonguay/JaxCastonguay/details.md

 		<header class="major">
 			<h2>From One Small Business To Another, I've Got You Covered</h2>
 		</header>
 		<p>I get it.
 You're tired of playing 20 questions with Google figure out why your site isn't working.
-You're tired of being upsold for features you're not even sure you'll need.
+You're tired of being up-sold for features you're not even sure you'll need.
 You're tired all the monthly fees just to keep going. <br><br>I'm here to help.</p>
 	</div>
 </section>